Simple is Effective: The Roles of Graphs and Large Language Models in Knowledge-Graph-Based Retrieval-Augmented Generation

 Keywords: Knowledge Graphs, Large Language Models, Retrieval-Augmented Generation, Retrieval

 Abstract: Large Language Models (LLMs) demonstrate strong reasoning abilities but face limitations such as hallucinations and outdated knowledge.
 Knowledge Graph (KG)-based Retrieval-Augmented Generation (RAG) addresses these issues by grounding LLM outputs in structured external knowledge from KGs.
-However, current KG-based RAG frameworks still struggle to optimize the trade-off between retrieval accuracy and efficiency in identifying a suitable amount of relevant graph information for the LLM to digest.
-We introduce SubgraphRAG, extending the KG-based RAG framework that retrieves subgraphs centered on query/topic entities and leverages LLMs for reasoning.
-Our approach innovatively integrates a lightweight multilayer perceptron (MLP) with a parallel triple-scoring mechanism for efficient subgraph retrieval while encoding directional structural distances to enhance retrieval accuracy.
-The size of retrieved subgraphs can be flexibly adjusted to match the query's need and the downstream LLM's reasoning capacity.
+However, current KG-based RAG frameworks still struggle to optimize the trade-off between retrieval effectiveness and efficiency in identifying a suitable amount of relevant graph information for the LLM to digest.
+We introduce SubgraphRAG, extending the KG-based RAG framework that retrieves subgraphs and leverages LLMs for reasoning and answer prediction.
+Our approach innovatively integrates a lightweight multilayer perceptron (MLP) with a parallel triple-scoring mechanism for efficient and flexible subgraph retrieval while encoding directional structural distances to enhance retrieval effectiveness.
+The size of retrieved subgraphs can be flexibly adjusted to match the query's needs and the downstream LLM's capabilities.
 This design strikes a balance between model complexity and reasoning power, enabling scalable and generalizable retrieval processes.
-Notably, based on our retrieved subgraphs, smaller models like Llama3.1-8B deliver competitive results with explainable reasoning, while larger models like GPT-4o achieve comparable or better state-of-the-art accuracy compared with previous baselines—all without fine-tuning.
+Notably, based on our retrieved subgraphs, smaller LLMs like Llama3.1-8B-Instruct deliver competitive results with explainable reasoning, while larger models like GPT-4o achieve state-of-the-art accuracy compared with previous baselines—all without fine-tuning.
 Extensive evaluations on the WebQSP and CWQ benchmarks highlight SubgraphRAG's strengths in efficiency, accuracy, and reliability by reducing hallucinations and improving response grounding.

 Primary Area: applications to computer vision, audio, language, and other modalities